Video games have become some of the most popular forms of entertainment for both men and women. But is there a dangerous dark side of gaming?

 5 Signs of Gaming Addiction

 Are you (or is someone you know) gaming way too much?
-Here are five warning signs of gaming addiction from Dr. Han Doug-hyun of Chung-Ang University Hospital:
+Here are five warning signs of gaming addiction from an expert on gaming addiction, Dr. Doug Hyun Han of Chung-Ang University Hospital:

 - A disruption in regular life patterns (like playing all night and sleeping during the day).